Skip to main content

 Module description

-This module will introduce you to the main perspectives and research methods within social psychology.
-The module will pay particular attention to the application of social psychology to our understanding of social development (including social development in childhood; moral development; love, friendship and social relationships in adulthood); self-esteem and identity; group dynamics, interpersonal communication, social media and the impact of culture on the way social processes are conceptualised within society.
+In this module we introduce you to the main perspectives and research methods within social psychology.
+We will pay particular attention to the application of social psychology to our understanding of social development (including social development in childhood; moral development; love, friendship and social relationships in adulthood); self-esteem and identity; group dynamics, interpersonal communication, social media and the impact of culture on the way social processes are conceptualised within society.

 The 'real-world' relevance of theories from social psychology will be discussed throughout.